Vercel Deployment Guide

 ic_your_api_key_here

-# Environments (recommended):
+# Environments to enable:

 Production